- Trustee duties and responsibilities.

 - Understand how the charity benefits the public by carrying out its purposes.

-- Spending charity funds on the wrong purposes is a very serious matter.
+- Understand that spending charity funds on the wrong purposes is a very serious matter.

 - Comply with your charity’s governing document and the law